 Having previously stated his regrets about the PDP’s rape of his party even after campaigning for former President Jonathan in 2015, Obiano smartly reckoned that his people’s aversion for the APC will harm APGA’s chances in the general election should the rumoured pact to endorse President Buhari come to fruition.
 This insinuation was quashed as the governor smartly resisted further pressure from the centre with an announcement of the party’s intention to field a presidential candidate.

-Sources claim that he may have opted to work clandestinely for the president whom he enjoys a warm relationship with.
+Sources claim that he may have opted to work clandestinely for the president with whom he enjoys a warm relationship.
 In so doing he will assist the president without incurring the ire of his people and in the same breath leverage on federal might to deliver APGA candidates.
 Killing two birds with one stone.

 With the primaries done and dusted work has to commence if the party is to succeed during and beyond the coming polls.
 Some aspirants have threatened litigation while many party members are disappointed, enraged and frustrated at perceived injustice on the part of the leadership.
 On the sidelines, there are talks of an imminent implosion if aggrieved party stalwarts are not placated.
 Of course, all these are lucid however they are also not strange.
 There is no political party in the country that is not faced with similar problems.
 In every election, there must be winners and losers.